When Duty Calls: Maintaining Connection During Temporary Relocation

 Feb 23, 2026By Cori McGuire

 While the parent is working toward a better future for the family, the immediate reality for the child is one of absence.
 Under Section 37 of the BC Family Law Act, the "best interests of the child" is the only consideration.
-A huge part of that interest is emotional stability and the mitigation of "grief and despair" that children feel when separated from a primary attachment figure.
+A huge part of that interest is emotional stability and the mitigation of grief and despair that children feel when separated from a primary attachment figure.

 The Psychology of the Gap

 To a child, a parent’s absence isn’t just a scheduling change; it’s an emotional disruption.
-Without proper support, this can lead to Adverse Childhood Experiences (ACEs), which research shows can have long-term impacts on mental and physical health.
+Without proper support, this can lead to Adverse Childhood Experiences (ACEs), which research shows can have long-term impacts on their mental and physical health.

 Strategies for Stability: The PC's Toolkit

-To protect your child’s long-term mental health, we recommend implementing a "Connection Plan."
+To protect your child’s long-term mental health, we recommend implementing a Connection Plan.
 Here is how you can maintain your presence, even from a distance:

 1. The Power of "Concrete" Reminders